Nearly all sessions are now listed - find the schedule below!

 All Levels

-How can crafting and sharing your story support wellness?
-How can we learn to listen to another's story without trying to extract something from it?
-In this interactive, multi-modal session, we will explore what it means to bring a testimonial ethos to dialogue -- and how doing so facilitates individual and collective healing by restoring autonomy to the speaker and presence to the listener.
-Aided by visual media and recorded testimonies, we will practice skills for non-extractive, embodied listening and learn an effective model for sharing and receiving testimony.
+How can we create a structure for personal sharing on difficult topics in the classroom that is not coercive or exploitative?
+How can we listen to another's story without trying to extract something from it?
+What's the special meaning and function of "testimony" as opposed to mere anecdote?
+In this interactive, multi-modal session, explore what it means to bring a testimonial ethos to dialogue - and how doing so facilitates individual and collective healing by restoring autonomy to the speaker and presence to the listener.
+Learn skills for non-extractive, embodied listening and learn an effective model for sharing and receiving testimony.

 All Levels

-How can crafting and sharing your story support wellness?
-How can we learn to listen to another's story without trying to extract something from it?
-In this interactive, multi-modal session, we will explore what it means to bring a testimonial ethos to dialogue -- and how doing so facilitates individual and collective healing by restoring autonomy to the speaker and presence to the listener.
-Aided by visual media and recorded testimonies, we will practice skills for non-extractive, embodied listening and learn an effective model for sharing and receiving testimony.
+How can we create a structure for personal sharing on difficult topics in the classroom that is not coercive or exploitative?
+How can we listen to another's story without trying to extract something from it?
+What's the special meaning and function of "testimony" as opposed to mere anecdote?
+In this interactive, multi-modal session, explore what it means to bring a testimonial ethos to dialogue - and how doing so facilitates individual and collective healing by restoring autonomy to the speaker and presence to the listener.
+Learn skills for non-extractive, embodied listening and learn an effective model for sharing and receiving testimony.

 The Power of Language: Speaking to Difference & Similarity